adamoshen/shena.ca/content/post/row-binding-lists-of-stuff/index.en.markdown

-The problem of needing to convert a single-level list of data into a single tibble comes up once in while and I can never remember how I did it the last time I did it.
+The problem of needing to convert a single-level list of data into a single tibble comes up every once in a while and I can never remember how I did it the last time I did it.
 So here we are!
 I would also like to stay in the tidyverse where possible in order to keep the flow of my pipelines.
 I'd say the only exception is the usage of `paste0` over `str_c`/`glue`.

 # Packages and setup